strimzi/strimzi.github.io/_posts/2025-03-26-phased-strimzi-upgrade-example.md

 kubectl -n strimzi apply -k install-files
 ```

-Note that the namespace you install the Operator set into needs to match the one you have used in the `patch-role-references.yaml`.
+Note that the namespace you install the Operator Set into needs to match the one you have used in the `patch-role-references.yaml`.

 A full example of the Operator Set above can be seen in the [strimzi-phased-upgrade](https://github.com/tomncooper/strimzi-phased-upgrade) repository.
 That repository also contains scripting to automate the addition of new Strimzi versions and templates for the generation of patch and kustomization files.

-### The Phased Upgrade Process
+#### The Phased Upgrade Process

-Now that we have a way to install multiple Strimzi versions we can go over the process of moving Kafka clusters (and other operands) between them.
+Now that we have a way to install multiple Strimzi versions, we can go over the process of moving Kafka clusters (and other operands) between them.

 Firstly, this setup requires all Kafka clusters to be labelled with the appropriate Strimzi custom resource selector.
 Lets imagine that our Kafka fleet consists of 3 clusters: A, B & C, which are all running Kafka 3.8.0 and are located in the `kafka` namespace.